Tag: Kate Osamor

 Kate Osamor – 2015 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what progress his Department has made on the implementation of the Choice Review.
+To ask the Secretary of State for Health, what his policy is on the provision by the NHS of free IVF to women whose partners have had immigration applications rejected.

 • Kate Osamor – 2022 Question on Situation on Flood Relief in Nigeria